SpineEventEngine/chat-bot/ENVIRONMENT.md

 ## Pub/Sub

-The application is built with resilience in mind and even though it exposes some REST APIs, it is not intended to handle to load directly.
+The application is built with resilience in mind and even though it exposes some REST APIs, it is not intended to handle to load directly due to the security and performance considerations.
 Instead, it relies on the Google [Pub/Sub][pubsub] async messaging service to receive the incoming messages and then stream them into the app.
+The Pub/Sub uses dedicated IAM configuration and is able to handle ultimate load at any pace.

 The bot requires the following Pub/Sub topics to be configured: